Tretinoin for Acne: Uses, Benefits, and More

 Your skin should get used to tretinoin topical treatment and these side effects should subside (if you experience them at all) within the first few weeks of use, and the tips we provided above should definitely help reduce side effects.

-If they don’t and you notice that skin dryness, skin irritation or any of the other side effects persist, you should speak with your dermatologist.
+If they don’t and you notice that skin dryness, skin irritation or any of the other side effects persist, you should speak with your dermatology provider.

 Another thing to know: if you have sensitive skin or other skin conditions, you may be more likely to experience some of these side effects.